newtheatre/history-project/_shows/16_17/a_beautiful_thing.md

     snapshot: jXB0x
     publisher: Impact
     author: Antonia Stearn
-    title: A Beautiful Thing @ The Lofthouse
+    title: "A Beautiful Thing @ The Lofthouse"
     date: 2016-11-24
     rating: 7/10
     quote: "Director Emma White, and Producer Darcey Graham have created an original and unique way of combining these complex themes with comedy, by involving the audience to create a masterly fresh exploration of defining beauty."